Rubylena/news-aggregator/README.md

 You can now use [http://localhost:3000/](http://localhost:3000/) to view the application.

-Note: ensure you have docker runnu=ing in your local environment and use bash to run the commands.
+Note: ensure you have docker running in your local environment and use bash to run the commands.
 Also the API keys will be sent across.